WinsomLow/CPP-3D-Game-Tutorial-Series/README.md

 This project is available under a free and permissive license, but needs a financial support to sustain its development.
 The development includes both the making of video tutorials and the writing of the code.
-If you are using this project, please consider to leave a monthly pledge through Patreon.
+If this project is in some way helpful to you, please consider to support it through Patreon.
-Each single contribution is really important, regardless the amount.
+Any single contribution would be greately appreciated, regardless the amount.
 Thank you for all your support!

 [![Patreon](https://img.shields.io/badge/Patreon-Donate-orange)](https://www.patreon.com/pardcode)